Anup Bhandari

 Anup Bhandari (born 2 March 1982) is an Indian film director, composer and lyricist who works primarily in Kannada cinema.
-He made his directorial début with the mystery thriller film Rangitaranga, featuring his brother Nirup Bhandari, in 2015.
+He made his directorial début with the mystery thriller film Rangitaranga (2015), featuring his brother Nirup Bhandari, with whom he frequently collaborates.

 Early life

-Anup Bhandari was born on 2 March 1982 in Puttur, Karnataka to Sudhakar Bhandary and Rathna Bhandary.
-He was brought up in Mysore, where he obtained his bachelor's degree in Information Science from Vidya Vikas Institute of Engineering and Technology.
-After graduating, he joined Infosys Technologies as a Software Engineer in Mysore and eventually moved to USA, where he worked for almost a decade before returning to India to make his debut feature film.
+Anup Bhandari was born on 2 March 1982 in Puttur, Karnataka to Sudhakar Bhandary, the director of the television serials Premada Kadambari (1996) and Kurigalu Sir Kurigalu, and Rathna Bhandary.
+He was brought up in Mysore, where he started learning piano at the age of four and obtained his bachelor's degree in Information Science from Vidya Vikas Institute of Engineering and Technology.
+After graduating, he joined Infosys Technologies as a Software Engineer in Mysore and eventually moved to New York, where he worked for almost a decade before returning to India to make his debut feature film.

 Career

 Bhandari started off making short films while working for Infosys and won several awards.
-While in the US, he directed a short film called "WORDS" starring Hollywood actor Russell Harvard of There Will Be Blood and Fargo fame.
+While in the US, he directed a short film called Words starring Russell Harvard.
 This paved way for his debut feature film RangiTaranga, starring his brother Nirup Bhandari, Radhika Narayan, Avantika Shetty and Sai Kumar.

 RangiTaranga turned out to be one of the biggest blockbusters.
 It also opened overseas market for Kannada films in a big way.
 It became the first Kannada film to release in many countries, the first Kannada film to appear on the New York Box Office Listing and the first and only Kannada film to run for 50 days in USA.
 RangiTaranga was also one of the 305 films shortlisted for the Academy Awards (The Oscars) but did not make it to the final nominations.